IUI – Intrauterine Insemination Treatment

 This process is usually painless and does not involve anaesthesia, but some patients may experience mild discomfort.
 Patients may be asked to attend the procedure with a full bladder so that the uterus is in an upright position, making it easier for the specialist to manoeuvre the tubing and inject the sperm into the uterus.

 Patients may also be provided with an anti-anxiety medication half an hour before the procedure to help you to relax.
 Patients will often receive an additional progesterone shot to help the uterus prepare the uterine lining.
 You will be asked to rest for 10-15 minutes after the procedure, after which you can return to normal activity.
 The entire appointment will take approximately 1 hour.
 After two weeks, the patient will return for a pregnancy test.

 Because it is relatively non-invasive, IUI is often the first step in assisted fertility and may help you to increase your chances of pregnancy.
-Speak to one of our specialists if it is the right step for you.
+Speak to one of our specialists at Monash IVF fertility clinic in Singapore to find out if this is the right step for you.